fiirefly24/belajar-python/definition.md

     Print or assign one of two values based on a condition X if condition else Y

+## String Method
+    Built-in functions that allow you to perform various operations on strings

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.